 The foreclosure process in Eugene doesn’t wait.
 If you’re late on payments, your options will get fewer3.
 Missing payments can drop a good credit score of 680+ by over 100 points4.
 It’s very important to look at all your options, maybe selling to cash buyers, to prevent these big effects.

-You can indeed sell your Eugene, Oregon house before it forecloses.
+You can indeed sell your fast in Eugene, Oregon house before it forecloses.
 By doing this, you might dodge hits to your credit.
 You could also avoid money you owe on the house after it’s sold.
 This applies if it sells for less than what you owe5.

 There are a few ways to sell a foreclosure in Eugene.
 You could find a buyer who pays in cash.
 Or you might consider a short sale.
 It’s also possible to sell it conventionally, but that mostly works if your home’s value is higher than what you owe.
 Bridgetown Home Buyers is one place you can turn to.
 They make the process quick and simple5.